”But rejoice to the extent that you partake of Christ’s sufferings, that when His glory is revealed, you may also be glad with exceeding joy.”

 Ps 16:11, “You will show me the path of life;

 The only joy in which non-Christians can participate is temporal.
 Temporal joy never lasts.

-A manifestation of the Christian who is controlled by the Holy Spirit is joy,
+A manifestation of the Christian who the Holy Spirit controls is joy,

 Ga 5:22, “But the fruit of the Spirit is love, joy, peace, longsuffering, kindness, goodness, faithfulness.”